NVlabs/FPSci/docs/experimentConfigReadme.md

 ## File Location
 The `experimentconfig.Any` file is located in the [`data-files`](../data-files/) directory at the root of the project.
 If no `experimentconfig.Any` file is present at startup, a default experiment configuration is written to `experimentconfig.Any`.

+## Experiment Heirarchy
+FPSci uses a multi-tiered experiment and configuration heirarcy to manage presentation of stimulus to users.
+Configuration is inherited by each new lower level of the heirarchy from its parents, with only some levels of the heirarcy supporting specification of [general configuration](general_config.md).

+This heirarchy is intended to let developers re-use global configuration while tapering configuration towards specific conditions they'd like to change on a per session or trial level.

+The heirarchy of FPSci specification is as follows:
+- **Experiment**: Provides base-level general config at the highest-level (plus a few specific fields mentioned below)
+  - **Session**: Supports different general config (plus a few specific fields mentioned below)
+    - **Block**: A repeat of all tasks/trials below this level, *does not support configuration or questions*
+      - **Task**: A grouping of trials with a count and specific affiliated questions, *does not support configuration*
+        - **Trial**: Lowest-level (general) configuration, affiliates a (set of) target(s) with a task to run

+*Note:* Tasks and blocks do not need to be specified in FPSci.
+If blocks are not specified, by default each session consists of only 1 block (no repeats of the tasks/trials below the session).
+If tasks are not specified the default behavior is that each trial becomes its own task, with a task count as specified in the trial.
+For more information on tasks see the description below.

 # Experiment Config Field Descriptions

 The experment config supports inclusion of any of the configuration parameters documented in the [general configuration parameter guide](general_config.md).
 In addition to these common parameters, there are a number of unique inputs to experiment config.
 The following is a description of what each one means, and how it is meant to be used.